-The following information on airborne contaminants is available from the Safe Work Australia website.
+The following information is available from Safe Work Australia.

-- The Workplace Exposure Standards for Airborne Contaminants guide lists exposure standards and contains key information about the way they are applied, while being interpreted under work health and safety laws.
+- Workplace exposure standards for airborne contaminants - lists exposure standards and contains key information about the way they are applied, while being interpreted under work health and safety laws.

-- The Guidance on the Interpretation of Workplace Exposure Standards for Airborne Contaminants guide provides help with interpreting exposure standards.
+- Guidance on the interpretation of workplace exposure standards for airborne contaminants - provides help with interpreting exposure standards.

 These Australian standards provide further information on respiratory protection and are available for loan, free of charge, from our Library.